Geometry card tricks

 Play around with Pappus

-Use the following applet produced in GeoGebra to play around the with the points on the lines to see Pappus's theorem in action.
+Use the following applet produced in GeoGebra to play around with the points on the solid lines to see Pappus' theorem in action.

 Dobble card trick with Pappus Theorem

-Let's try Pappus's Theorem with Level 5 Dobble!
+Let's try Pappus' Theorem with Level 5 Dobble!

 If the three cards on a line has a common symbol, the symbol will be shown next to the line to verify you have chosen the right cards to form the line, indicating that you are in the right path.